Subham-Maity/prisma-the-ultimate-resource/README.md

  name String
 }
 ```
 > Defining the schema alone does not apply changes to the database.
-To apply the changes, we need to inform Prisma that we have finished making changes to the schema and want to migrate these changes to the database.
+To apply the changes, we need to inform Prisma that we have finished making changes to the schema and wanting to migrate these changes to the database.
 This can be done by running a specific command.
 ```
 npx prisma db push
 ```